-A good house cleaning schedule is based on your priorities and what is important to you.
+While I’ve created a weekly cleaning routine it’s really just a guideline, meaning I’m not strict about it.
+That’s the beauty of routines.
+They are based on your priorities and what is important to you.
 As I mention in my book, priorities change seasonally and with each stage of life.

 Tip: Remember, the ultimate goal is consistency not perfection.

-- Why do you want a household schedule?
+- Why do you want a household routine?

 For more essential household routines read:

-Wishing you all the benefits of a household schedule,
+Wishing you all the benefits of household routines.